mbland/go-script-bash/README.md

 `./go <command> [args..]`.
 In Bash, however, you can also invoke the `@go` function directly as `@go <command> [args...]`.

-The `@go` and `@go.printf` functions are available to command scripts written in Bash, as Bash command scripts are sourced rather than run using another language interpreter.
+The `@go`, `@go.printf`, and `@go.print_stack_trace` functions are available to command scripts written in Bash, as Bash command scripts are sourced rather than run using another language interpreter.

 A number of global variables defined and documented in `go-core.bash`, all starting with the prefix `_GO_`, are exported as environment variables and